FrotaLucas/smart-utilities-management-system/README.md

 Relationship
 1. Relationship: One-to-Many (One Customer can have multiple Readings).
 2. Key caractheristics of Entitieas: optional to optional.
-- *customer can exist without being linked to reading and reading can have its customer_id set to null
+> *Note: customer can exist without being linked to reading and reading can have its customer_id set to null* <

 ### Sequence Diagram